Skills Markets: Marriage and Labor

 In the first objective, I will analyze the interactions between the labor market and the marriage market using equilibrium models of matching where individuals and jobs are associated with multidimensional skill sets and are located in different places.
 Estimating these structural models on household data will reveal how family and labor markets affect wage disparities and occupational segregation by gender and region.

 In the second objective, I will leverage big data such as online resumes and online job postings, as well as machine learning and natural language processing technologies, to extract skills at the most granular level.
-This will involve building new relevant combinations of skills and including them in a competitive matching model.
+I will build new relevant combinations of skills and include them in a competitive matching model.
 This will make it possible to propose a new method to identify rapidly relevant emerging skills and their impact on wages and production.

 Financiële details & Tijdlijn